 Prevention is always better than cure, and this is never truer than for data breaches.
 Having a company culture with in-built data protection awareness and knowledge is perhaps one of the key factors in preventing a data breach.
 As the ICO figures show, the highest number of breaches are non-cyber, and of those, sending an email to the wrong recipient is the most probable cause of a data breach.
 Ongoing staff awareness and training is a crucial foundation for building a strong data protection company culture.

 Data breaches are an unfortunate reality in today’s digital world.
-However, by having a comprehensive data breach management plan in place, organisations can minimise the impacts of potential attacks and demonstrate a commitment to safeguarding information.
-By following these tips, organisations can be better prepared to prevent and respond to personal data breaches, protecting their personal information and their own reputation.
+However, by having a comprehensive data breach management plan in place, organisations of all sizes can minimise the impacts of potential attacks and demonstrate a commitment to safeguarding information.

 For more advice or to discuss a specific data protection requirement, please complete the form below and we will be in touch.